mdn/content/files/en-us/web/http/feature_policy/index.md

 Examples of what you can do with Feature Policy:

 - Change the default behavior of autoplay on mobile and third party videos.
-- Restrict a site from using sensitive APIs like camera or microphone.
+- Restrict a site from using sensitive devices like the camera, microphone, or speakers.
 - Allow iframes to use the [fullscreen API](/en-US/docs/Web/API/Fullscreen_API).
 - Block the use of outdated APIs like [synchronous XHR](/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) and {{domxref("document.write()")}}.
 - Ensure images are sized properly and are not too big for the viewport.